CarsonParfitt/carsonparfitt.github.io/README.md

 ## Projects
-_The following are projects that I have worked on over the course of my Data Science certificate as well as in my personal free time to continue my education and practice._
+_The following are projects that I have worked on over the course of my Data Science certification as well as in my personal free time to continue my education and practice._

 ### Data Analyst Projects
 -